Charles Régnier

-Karl Friedrich Anton Hermann 'Charles' Regnier (Régnier) (22 July 1914 – 13 September 2001) was a German actor, director and translator.
+Karl Friedrich Anton Hermann "Charles" Régnier (22 July 1914 – 13 September 2001) was a German actor, director and translator.
 He appeared in more than 135 films between 1949 and 2000.
 In the 1950s and the 1960s, he was one of the busiest German theatre and film actors.

 Family life and upbringing

 Born at Freiburg in 1914, Regnier owed his name to his grandfather, a native Frenchman.
 Regnier was the first child of Anton Karl Regnier and Emile (Milly) Maria Friederike Harrer, born in Freiburg im Breisgau.
 His father was a general practitioner and Charles initially wanted to become a doctor.

 Charles Regnier grew up in Strasbourg and Badenweiler where his maternal grandparents owned the Schloss Hausbaden hotel.
 After his father's suicide in 1924, his mother first moved with her four sons to Heidelberg, and then to Montreux on Lake Geneva.
 When his mother contracted tuberculosis in 1929, the family decided to move to the sanatorium at Davos.
 Here, Charles met a number of celebrities, including the writer Klabund, who awakened Regnier's interest in literature and the theatre.
 Together with his brothers, Charles produced Klabund's comedy XYZ: For three actors in three acts for a performance in Klabund's private living room.
 His first acting performance was starring as the Countess Y in this piece.
 "As an actor I never again had the opportunity to play a lady, but often showed how one plays a lady," Regnier wrote in his personal memoirs.